mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v1.rst

 Processing Instructions
 #######################

-These enable a grouping pattern on workspace indexes to yield only the detectors of interest.
-It allows usage of the operators :literal:`,:+-` to specify or exclude specific indexes or to add spectra together.
+These enable a grouping pattern on workspace indices to yield only the detectors of interest.
+It allows usage of the operators :literal:`,:+-` to specify or exclude specific indices or to add spectra together.
 See :literal:`Grouping Pattern` from :Ref:`algm-GroupDetectors` for further details on their usage.

 Usage